Eschatologue/CM_wiki/docs/option/feat/feat-origin/phb24.md

 Accustomed to brawling, you gain the following benefits:

 **Enhanced Unarmed Strike**{ .inl }
-When you hit with your Unarmed Strike and deal damage, you can deal Bludgeoning Damage equal to 1d4 + your Strength modifier, instead of the normal damage of an Unarmed Strike.
+When you hit with your **:rsc-a: Unarmed Strike**{ .rsc } and deal damage, you can deal Bludgeoning Damage equal to 1d4 + your Strength modifier, instead of the normal damage of an **:rsc-a: Unarmed Strike**{ .rsc }.

 **Damage Rerolls**{ .inl }
-Whenever you roll a damage die for your Unarmed Strike, you can reroll the die if it rolls a 1, and you must use the new roll.
+Whenever you roll a damage die for your **:rsc-a: Unarmed Strike**{ .rsc } , you can reroll the die if it rolls a 1, and you must use the new roll.

 **Improvised Weapon**{ .inl }
 You have proficiency with Improvised weapons.

 **Push**{ .inl }
-When you hit a creature with an Unarmed Strike as part of the Attack action on your turn, you can deal damage to the target and push it 5 feet away from you.
+When you hit a creature with an **:rsc-a: Unarmed Strike**{ .rsc } as part of the **:rsc-a: Attack**{ .rsc } action on your turn, you can deal damage to the target and push it 5 feet away from you.
 You can use this benefit only once per turn.

 ---